 Social Circus Committee Members

-Meet the members of the 2021 Social Circus Committee!
+Meet the members of the 2023 Social Circus Committee.
 Interested in getting involved?
 Check out this page.

 Becky Brown (she/her, member since 2020) is a small Asian human who has found pronouns rather confusing when referring to herself in third person, but by default uses she/her pronouns.
 Becky has been flipping around in various roles in the circus for over a decade, although her first love was, and always will be, teaching.
 Becky began teaching in academic settings – from precalculus to Shakespeare to ACT Prep and beyond – and very quickly realized a place within the circus teaching world.
 With a movement background centered around artistic gymnastics and classical ballet, Becky’s teaching focuses on grace, musicality, and developing the the strength to execute dynamic movement with impeccable form*.
 Becky completed her certification in the Gyrokinesis Method™ in 2018 and has since been integrating principles of Gyrokinesis in her lessons to help students increase their body awareness, tune in with their breath, and stay injury free.
-She has taught at Frequent Flyers Productions, Aloft Circus Arts, Circus Smirkus, and is currently teaching and admin-ing with Circus Harmony.
-Becky also holds a BS in Biology and a BA in Russian language and cultural studies, and is proficient in French and Russian.
+She has taught with Frequent Flyers Productions, Aloft Circus Arts, Circus Harmony, and Circus Smirkus.
+Becky is currently based in the Boston area, teaching with Esh Circus Arts and partnering with The Click – a grassroots contemporary dance collective, as well as moonlighting in the entertainment rigging industry.

 CarlosAlexis Cruz (he/him, Committee Co-Chair, member since 2020) is the Producing Artistic Director of the Nouveau Sud Circus project; a circus for social change company in service of intercultural and cross cultural communication in the urban region of Charlotte, North Carolina.
 The company is currently invested in the creation of BESTIA, a circus take on the journey of central American immigrants.
 Cruz’s Nouveau Sud was just awarded a NEFA National Theatre Project Creation and Touring grant for Bestia.
 Other awards: Knight Foundation- Celebrate Charlotte Arts, Princess Grace Foundation 2017 Works in Progress Award for the development of Pícaro with the support of the Baryshnikov Arts Center in NYC and the 2014 Arts and Science Council’s McColl award for the development of new, socially-engaged work.
 With the latter the Nouveau Sud project was developed.